-A 51% attack occurs when a single entity or coordinated group controls more than 50% of a blockchain’s consensus power — hash rate in Proof of Work networks, or staked capital in Proof of Stake networks.
-With majority control, the attacker can rewrite recent history, double-spend coins, and censor transactions — up to the limits of their control window.
+A 51% attack occurs when a single entity or coordinated group controls more than 50% of a blockchain’s consensus power — hash rate in Proof of Work networks, or staked capital in Proof of Stake networks — enabling them to rewrite recent transaction history, double-spend coins, and censor blocks.

 What a 51% Attack Can (and Cannot) Do